FC Halifax Town: Conference North years (2011–2013)

-During pre-season, star-striker Jamie Vardy signed for Fleetwood Town.
+Four games into the 2011-12 season, star-striker Jamie Vardy signed for Fleetwood Town.
 Vardy was replaced as Halifax's main striker by Lee Gregory (who would later play for Millwall and Stoke City in the Championship).
 Halifax had a sluggish start to their first ever season in the 6th tier.
 For the first ever time, Halifax reached the 1st round of the FA Cup: a televised home tie against League One leaders Charlton Athletic.
-The result was a 4–0 defeat in front of 4,601 supporters.The club rose from 13th at the start of the match to 3rd by the end of the season.
+The result was a 4–0 defeat in front of 4,601 supporters.
+The club rose from 13th at the start of the match to 3rd by the end of the season.
 Halifax lost in the play-offs to Gainsborough Trinity (3–2 on aggregate).

 The 2012–13 season was the club's second consecutive season in the 6th tier.
 The season was defined by successful cup-runs and another promotion.
 In the FA Cup, Halifax took Conference Premier side Lincoln City to a replay in the 4th qualifying round.
 In the FA Trophy Halifax reached the quarter-finals of the tournament, eventually losing out to 5th tier side Dartford.
 Due to Town's cup-runs and postponements from poor weather caused a huge back-log in fixtures.
 By February, Halifax had ten games in hand on certain teams.
 Halifax had a difficult run at the end of the season (despite playing 12 games in 27 days), reaching the play-offs in 5th.
 In the play-off semi-final, Halifax won 3–1 (on aggregate) against local side Guiseley.
 The play-off final was won 1–0 against Brackley Town with a solitary goal by Lee Gregory.